cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/fieldmask.md

 Generally, you can add one binary field to your request definition to carry a fieldmask, and explicitly serialize/deserialize the fieldmask you are using into/from this field.
 We provide two encapsulated API for serialization/deserialization:

 - <u>[thriftgo/fieldmask.Marshal()/Unmarshal()](https://github.com/cloudwego/thriftgo/blob/9e8d1cafba62a37789c431270a816ad35a6c46e0/fieldmask/serdes.go)</u>: Package functions, serialize/deserialize fieldmask into/from binary bytes.
-We recommand you to use this API rather than the last one, because it is **much faster** due to using cache -- Unless your application is lack of memory.
+We recommend you to use this API rather than the last one, because it is **much faster** due to using cache -- Unless your application is lack of memory.
 - <u>[FieldMask.MarshalJSON()/UnmarshalJSON()](https://github.com/cloudwego/thriftgo/blob/9e8d1cafba62a37789c431270a816ad35a6c46e0/fieldmask/serdes.go)</u>: Object methods, serialize/deserialize fieldmask into/from JSON bytes (not recommended)

 For example, we can pass the response's fieldmask as **a** **binary-typed field of request** like: